ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 If the target is a leftover test app deployed by ourselves then check with the team but we may delete the application if no longer needed or unbind the service from the app, either [manually](https://cli.cloudfoundry.org/en-US/cf/unbind-service.html) or by removing the service from the application manifest.

 We have also seen a potential bug with our PaaS service discovery leaving targets for blue-green deployed apps even after the old (also known as venerable) application has been deleted.
 If this is the case we should try and identify what caused it.
-If we can't figure out why, manually delete the file from the [gds-prometheus-targets bucket](https://s3.console.aws.amazon.com/s3/object/gds-prometheus-targets).
+If we can't figure out why, manually delete the file from the [govukobserve-targets-production bucket](https://s3.console.aws.amazon.com/s3/object/govukobserve-targets-production).

 #### Links